 Interestingly, the revenues for text messages in 2011 were $128 billion and the demise of SMS could definitely choke other phone companies while, Instant messages which are free of cost could mount up its popularity.

-WhatsApp is already famous over 100 countries and covers 750 mobile networks and has amazing number of around 100 million daily active users globally, to be more specific its 11,574 messages a second and 694,444 messages a minute.
+WhatsApp is already famous in over 100 countries and covers 750 mobile networks and has an amazing number of around 100 million daily active users globally, to be more specific its 11,574 messages a second and 694,444 messages a minute.

-WhatsApp on 31st of December 2012 recorded a benchmark of 18 billion messages in a day – 7 billion messages inbound and 11 billion outbound messages.
+WhatsApp on the 31st of December 2012 recorded a benchmark of 18 billion messages in a day – 7 billion messages inbound and 11 billion outbound messages.
 Now keeping this as a base Pingdom has released stats assuming if the same numbers of messages were to happen every day.
 As you can see, one single IM-service would then come close to challenging SMS.

-As per another report in 2011, Netherlands had decreased their SMS usage due to third party messaging apps and if this scenario proceeds then obviously we could see SMS die in few years.
-But, as it’s been discussed that WhatsApp primarily works on Smartphone platform and it’s indeed worth to note that, Smartphone makes up to just 18% of overall mobile subscriptions available globally.
+As per another report in 2011, the Netherlands had decreased its SMS usage due to third-party messaging apps, and if this scenario proceeds then obviously we could see SMS die in a few years.
+But, it’s been discussed that WhatsApp primarily works on smartphone platform and it’s indeed worth noting that, the smartphone makes up just 18% of overall mobile subscriptions available globally.
 The firm has predicted that the company’s share will remain flat from 2013 to 2018, while Samsung will continue its dominance in this segment.
 It’s expected that Smartphones would account for half of all mobile handset shipments by 2014.